openstack/glance/doc/source/controllingservers.rst

 as this example shows::

-  jpipes@serialcoder:~$ sudo glance-control registry stop Stopping glance-registry  pid: 17602  signal: 15
+  $> sudo glance-control registry stop
+  Stopping glance-registry  pid: 17602  signal: 15

 Restarting a server